jbapple/libfilter/README.md

 ![](https://github.com/jbapple/libfilter/workflows/unit-tests/badge.svg?branch=master)

-This repository provides implementations of blocked Bloom filters and taffy filters for C, C++, and Java.
+This repository provides implementations of various Bloom filters and taffy filters for C, C++, Java, Python, and Go.
 Blocked filters use slightly more space than traditional Bloom filters but are much faster, while taffy filters can scale to any size, even if the final size is not known in advance.

 Example usage in C: